Malinovskaya/Selenium-Python/README.md

 # auto_tests_course

-Homework files will be located here
+Homework files will be located here!! :)